EdgeFirstAI/documentation/docs/studio/datasets/index.md

 ### Remove Dataset

-To delete a dataset, click *Remove Dataset*.
-This deletes all the images in the dataset and its associated annotation.
+To delete a dataset, click *Move to Recycle Bin*.
+This moves the dataset and all of its contents to the recyle bin

 !!! note